Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Requirements elaboration framework

 \section{Requirements elaboration framework}

 Incorporating what has been explained so far, we design and present a structured framework for refining demonstrator requirements in the context of collaborative, software-intensive research projects.
-The framework is intended as an \emph{a priori} analysis tool to assess the feasibility of demonstrator objectives stated in proposals and to translate them into achievable, well-scoped requirements.
+The framework is intended as an \emph{a priori} analysis tool to assess the feasibility of demonstrator objectives stated in proposals and to translate them into achievable, well-scoped requirements at the project-level.
+While the focus is on the first layer of requirements, i.e., demonstrator formulation, the framework also provides a basis for deriving more granular implementation requirements for individual demonstrators.

 The approach integrates four key input dimensions: (i) TRL expectations per WP and for the demonstrator (from the project proposal); (ii) estimated achievable TRLs based on existing assets and planned work (from the WP planning); (iii) quality of artefacts, i.e., code and data (provided by collaborators/industrial partners); and (iv) the dependency structure between WPs (from the WP planning).
-By combining these inputs, the framework identifies realistic demonstration levels, highlights bottlenecks, and generates a granular set of requirements for the demonstrator.
+By combining these inputs, the framework identifies realistic demonstration levels, highlights bottlenecks, and derives a consistent set of demonstrator requirements aligned with the selected level.

 Accordingly, the three key source documents are \emph{the project proposal}, \emph{the WP planning document}, and \emph{the code/data provisions from industrial partners}.
 Note that not every project is provided with a separate WP planning document.
 It is often time integrated with the project proposal itself.
 The framework consists of seven sequential analysis blocks.
 Each block is defined in terms of its inputs, processing activities, outputs, and any feedback relationships to preceding blocks. \Cref{fig:framework_diagram} illustrates the overall flow.